Daniel Edwards (footballer)

-Daniel Edwards (born 6 August 1998) is a New Zealand professional footballer who plays as a defender for the Wellington Phoenix.
+Daniel Edwards (born 6 August 1998) is a New Zealand professional footballer who last played as a defender for Preston Lions in the Australian Championship.

 Club career

 Youth career

 Edwards played his youth football for Hibiscus Coast, Forrest Hill Milford United and Birkenhead United before joining Hamilton Wanderers for the 2016–17 NZFC Premiership.
 He made one appearance, coming on as a second-half substitute against Southern United.

 College career

 In 2017, Edwards joined Marshall Thundering Herd as a Freshman, to study accounting, where he made 12 appearances and scored one goal.
 In 2018, he pent the year at Missouri State Bears making six appearances.
 After the 2018 season he returned to Marshall Thundering Herd but did not make any appearances.

 Eastern Suburbs

 After having his time in the United States cut short due to COVID-19 pandemic in the United States, Edwards returned to New Zealand and signed for Eastern Suburbs.

 Port Melbourne

 Edwards signed for Port Melbourne during the 2021 season.